The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 santa maria maggiore dawn christmas daySanta Maria Maggiore Rome at dawn on Christmas morning

-You can easily reach the basilica via the Metro lines A or B at Termini train station.
+You can easily reach the basilica via Metro lines A or B at Termini train station, as well as many buses that stop nearby.

 It's only a 5-10 minute walk from there.